cloudlane-one/k8s-cloud/README.md

 This playbook installs [Velero](https://velero.io/) for managing full-cluster backups including persistent volumes.
 By default, a full backup is performed once a day and saved to the dafault backup location provided via cluster chart values.
 Nevertheless you might want to manually perform such a backup in between, for instance to migrate the cluster.

 To do so, first [install the velero CLI](https://velero.io/docs/v1.9/basic-install/#install-the-cli) (just the CLI!) on a machine with kubectl-access to the cluster (e.g. one of the masters) and then simply type `velero backup create <BACKUP-NAME>`.
 The backup will then be saved under given name in the default backup storage location along with all automatic backups.

-### Extending the cluster

-Simply add new node hosts to your `inventory.yaml` and re-run the setup playbook.

 ## Troubleshooting